tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 1. **Implement the Test logic (decision rules) following the expected response criteria in order**
    - **Evaluate internal prerequisites first**
-     - Evaluate `bdq:Empty` and `bdq:NotEmpty` consistently (with utilty functions).
+     - Evaluate `bdqval:Empty` and `bdqval:NotEmpty` consistently (with utilty functions).
-     - If the `Specification` states that one or more required `Information Elements` being `bdq:Empty` prevents generating a proposal, return:
+     - If the `Specification` states that one or more required `Information Elements` being `bdqval:Empty` prevents generating a proposal, return:
        - `Response.status` = `INTERNAL_PREREQUISITES_NOT_MET`
        - `Response.result` omitted / null
-       - `Response.comment` containing a `bdq:NotEmpty` explanation
+       - `Response.comment` containing a `bdqval:NotEmpty` explanation

    - **Handle external prerequisites and parameter support separately**
      - If a `Parameter` value is not supplied, substitute the default value.
-     - If the Test depends on an external resource (e.g., a `bdq:sourceAuthority`) and that resource is unavailable at runtime, return:
+     - If the Test depends on an external resource (e.g., a `bdqval:sourceAuthority`) and that resource is unavailable at runtime, return:
        - `Response.status` = `EXTERNAL_PREREQUISITES_NOT_MET`
        - `Response.result` omitted / null
-       - `Response.comment` containing a `bdq:NotEmpty` explanation
+       - `Response.comment` containing a `bdqval:NotEmpty` explanation
      - If an unsupported non-default `Parameter` value is supplied, implementations must not use `Response.status` = `EXTERNAL_PREREQUISITES_NOT_MET` to report “unsupported parameter value”.
 See: [3.6 Parameterized Tests: default behavior and unsupported values normative](#36-parameterized-tests-default-behavior-and-unsupported-values-normative).

    - **Generate a proposal (or decide no proposal is warranted)**